pulseshift/lunch-pwa/README.md

 serve dist
 ```

-To trigger a notifications, the Postman collection (Firebase.postman_collection.json) in Postman and execute the request.
+To trigger a notifications, open the Postman collection (Firebase.postman_collection.json) in Postman and execute the request.

 ## Build Setup